azat-co/practicalnode/chapter4/chapter4.md

 </div>
 ```

+Yes, the `<a>` element is right on the same line as `<div>`.
+It's a mystery to me too.

 Sometimes, the value of an attribute needs to be dynamic.
 It's more fun this way!
+In this case, just use the variable name without double quotes as the value of the attribute.

-In this case, just use the variable name.
-The pipe, or `|`, allows us to write the content of the HTML node on the new line—in other words, the line with the pipe becomes inner text.
-An example is defining input content text `yes/no` on a new line:
+Another trick is to use the pipe, or `|`.
+It allows us to define text DOM node.
+In other words, the line with the pipe becomes raw text.
+This is useful when defining multiple lines of text.

+An example uses attribute values from locals/variables and defines the `<input>` content text `yes/no` on a new line:

 ```pug
 a(href=url, data-active=isActive)